 Who to contact for more information

-Our CEIAG Co-ordinator is Mr York, who can be contacted via email email@example.com or by phone on 01536 203817.
+Our Careers Leader is Mr York, who can be contacted via email firstname.lastname@example.org or by phone on 01536 203817

 Measuring the impact of CEIAG

-As an academy we use Compass – the careers benchmark tool as outlined in the Gatsby benchmarks to assess and improve our current CEIAG provision.
+As an academy we use Compass – the careers benchmark tool as outlined in the Gatsby benchmarks to assess and constantly improve our current CEIAG provision.

-Our progress against the Gatsby benchmarks will be reviewed regularly throughout the academic year to help us meet all of the 8 benchmarks.
+Our progress against the Gatsby benchmarks will be reviewed regularly throughout the academic year to ensure we meet all 8 benchmarks.

-Students will cover a different topic each term related to careers across Year 7 to Year 11.
+Students will cover a different topic throughout the year related to careers across Year 7 to Year 11.